 [ Todos Juntos website ]

-We Are the Chorus - The resident chorus of ACMS, We Are the Chorus, is for adults with developmental disabilities and their singing buddies (family and friends who rehearse and perform in the chorus).
+We Are the Chorus & We Are the Chorus, Too - WATC and WATC2 are ACMS’ resident choruses for adults and young adults with disabilities and their singing buddies (family and friends who rehearse and perform in the chorus).
 These enthusiastic musicians rehearse weekly and produce an annual musical.
-Performances throughout the community have included senior residences and events like the Texas Special Olympics, the Austin Trail of Lights, the Capitol Rotunda, the Austin City Council, the Elgin Christmas Parade, and holiday parties.
+The original chorus, We Are the Chorus, is ACMS’ longest standing partnership dating back to2000.
+In 2018 We Are the Chorus, Too began for the next generation of musicians.

 [ We Are the Chorus website ]